 I have no idea.
 But I’m not a musician.

 But you would like to be a musician?

 That’s a difficult question to answer.
 I think that it’s probably a wise thing for most musicians to keep out of politics, actually.
 I think you can say a lot by writing in a way that lets people know how you feel about what’s going on in the world.
-There are quite a few of these songs that I’ve written on this new album which talk about that kind of thing but not in a very explicit sort of way.
-I think musicians – like everybody else – have a responsibility for being honest and inclusive, if you like, another big word.
-You know, that’s a difficult one, I mean, I am quite a political person, but I have to sometimes restrain myself when I’m writing things down, not to make it too obvious.
+There are quite a few of these songs that I’ve written on my album VIII which talk about that kind of thing but not in a very explicit sort of way.
+I think musicians – like everybody else – have a responsibility for being honest and inclusive, if you like – another big word.
+You know, that’s a difficult one, I am quite a political person, but I have to sometimes restrain myself when I’m writing things down, not to make it too obvious.
 I think, as an artist, you push the boundaries because that’s what your job is.
 It’s your job as an artist, whether to be a musician or a painter or poet or playwright, to make the world more intriguing for people.
-And so, I think it’s just something that most artists – and I use the word artists in a very broad sense – are involved in because that’s what they like to do.
-They like to change things and to stimulate people.
+And so, I think it’s just something that most artists – and I use the word artist in a very broad sense here – are involved in because that’s what they like to do.
+They like to change things and stimulate people.
 So it’s all right to write love songs all the time, but I think we’ve got plenty of those, I think that you can be as political as you like these days if you can get away with it.
 I think you’ve got to be careful what you say, because these days, everybody’s watching everybody else’s moves and you can get yourself into a lot of trouble in this digital age, online, about what you say in a moment.
 I think you have to be a little careful about that.

 You signed a collective open letter against Scottish independence in 2013.
 Has your view about it changed after Brexit?